Counsellor & Psychotherapist (Reg. MBACP)

 Exacerbated stress and anxiety can trigger panic attacks and feelings of dissociation and detachment.
 I specialise in the treatment of anxiety and depression, depersonalisation disorder, first/second generation cultural struggles, LGBT identity issues, feelings of shame and guilt, family/ couple relationships.

 Some people come to therapy because they want to understand or talk about difficult feelings rooted in their childhood, perhaps attempting to have better relationships with family members, a partner or friends.
 Central to my work is the quality of the relationship between us, I am often described as a warm, emphatic therapist.

 I started my career in social work and I have experience working with people who struggle with addictions, alcohol and drug related, panic attacks and depersonalisation disorder.
-I have also additional experience and training treating loss and bereavement.
-I have worked for the charity sector and IAPT NHS.
-Currently I work part time in health care, mental health with people who have Learning and Disabilities.
+I have experience working in the charity sector and IAPT NHS.
+I have also experience working in the mental health sector with people with Mild Learning and Disabilities.
 I have a two year old and I work part time in my private practice.

 My background is in visual arts and I have an MA in this field and I am originally from Peru and speak Spanish as well as English.
 Perhaps this is the reason why artists, creative types, people from diverse mixed backgrounds some who travel and have settle here in the UK, some who live abroad seem to be often amongst the people who come to see me for therapy.
 I have frequently been told they feel at ease and understood with me.